argonautproject/data-query/pages/_includes/argo-organization-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the DAF-Organization profile:
+The following are example usage scenarios for the Argonaut Organization profile:

 -   Query for an address or telephone number by organization name
 -   Query for an organization by name or address